Karlsruhe: Justice

 Karlsruhe is the seat of the German Federal Constitutional Court (Bundesverfassungsgericht) and the highest Court of Appeals in civil and criminal cases, the Bundesgerichtshof.
 The courts came to Karlsruhe after World War II, when the provinces of Baden and Württemberg were merged.
 Stuttgart, capital of Württemberg, became the capital of the new province (Württemberg-Baden in 1945 and Baden-Württemberg in 1952).
 In compensation for the state authorities relocated to Stuttgart, Karlsruhe applied to become the seat of the high court.

 Public health

 There are four hospitals: The Karlsruhe Municipal Hospital provides the maximum level of medical services, the St. Vincentius-Kliniken and the Diakonissenkrankenhaus, connected to the Catholic and Protestant churches, respectively, offer central services, and the private Paracelsus-Klinik basic medical care, according to state hospital demand planning.

 Economy

 Germany's largest oil refinery is located in Karlsruhe, at the western edge of the city, directly on the river Rhine.
-The Technologieregion Karlsruhe is a loose confederation of the region's cities in order to promote high tech industries; today, about 20% of the region's jobs are in research and development.
+The Technologieregion Karlsruhe is a loose confederation of the region's cities to promote high tech industries; today, about 20% of the region's jobs are in research and development.
 EnBW, one of Germany's biggest electric utility companies, with a revenue of €19.2 billion in 2012, is headquartered in the city.